-It will help your application a great deal if you can have at least one piece of “objective medical evidence”.
+If you are applying for Social Security disability, it will help your application a great deal if you have at least one piece of “objective medical evidence”.

-Objective medical evidence is something that shows your illness exists in the world.
+Objective medical evidence is something that proves your illness exists in the world.

-Your evidence can be a lab test, or it can be a medical sign, something that your doctor observes while examining you.
+Your evidence can be a lab test, blood work, or an assessment by a specialist.
+It can also be something your doctor observes while examining you (these are called Medical signs)

 The Social Security Ruling on Fibromyalgia includes a description of specific outcomes on a tender point test.
 Ideally this would be performed by a rheumatologist or orthopedist, but any MD or any doctor who is an acceptable medical source can perform this test.
 One way to show the outcome of this test is to get a Special RFC form for fibromyalgia.
-If you have other symptoms or conditions, many of the tests listed below could also help your case.
-Some people have had good experiences with the FM/a test.
+If you have other symptoms or conditions, please look at the rest of this page, as it will be very helpful if you can include additional tests in your application.
+One reader reported good experiences with the FM/a test.

 Examples of tests & medical evidence